orkestral/venom/README.md

     console.error('Error when sending: ', erro); //return object error });

-//Automatically sends a link with the auto generated link preview.
+// Automatically sends a link with the auto generated link preview.
 You can also add a custom message to be added. await client
   .sendLinkPreview(
     '000000000000@c.us',